-During the reporting period, according to the actual situation of the Company and certain requirements of the laws and regulations and regulatory documents of the PRC and Hong Kong, the Company made certain amendments to its Articles of Association (including the Rules of Procedures for Shareholders' General Meetings, the Rules of Procedures for Meetings of the Board of Directors and the Rules of Procedures for Meetings of the Board of Supervisors), and such amendments were approved at the 2012 Annual General Meeting of the Company held on 31 May 2013 as a special resolution.
+During the reporting period, according to the actual situation of the Company and certain requirements of the laws and regulators and regulatory documents of the PRC and Hong Kong, the Company made certain amendments to its Articles of Association (including the Rules of Procedures for Shareholders' General Meetings, the Rules of Procedures for Meetings of the Board of Supervisors), and such amendments were approved at the 2012 Annual General Meeting of the Company held on 31 May 2013 as a special resolution.
 For details of the amendments, please refer to the document regarding Shareholders' General Meeting available on the website of the Shanghai Stock Exchange and website of the Company and the circular dated 31 May 2013 on the website of the Hong Kong Stock Exchange.